RyanCocking/project-thrust/README.md

 # project-thrust

-Ewan, Rob, Ryan and Ted
+Ewan, Rob, Ryan and Ted made this.

+This project was never finished because we burned out!